 The tour ended at the Sherlock Holmes pub on Northumberland Street, which had a small recreation off Sherlock’s study.
 Unfortunately we weren’t allowed in the study itself, but it was cool to see his iconic violin on the couch.

-Overall, the Sherlock locations in London were unfortunately underwhelming but I’m still glad I saw them.
+Overall, I thought the Sherlock Holmes locations in London were unfortunately underwhelming but I’m still glad I saw them.
 Doing another thing on my big list of things before I die is always worth it, even when they sometimes don’t turn out to be as good as I hoped.

 Check out my London vlog here: